jss367/jss367.github.io/_posts/2018-07-09-kangaroos-and-wallabies-ii-building-a-model.md

 tags: [Computer Vision, Convolutional Neural Networks, Python, TensorFlow, Wildlife]
 ---

-In this notebook, we're going to take the [datatset we prepared](https://jss367.github.io/kangaroos-and-wallabies-i-preparing-the-data.html) and build a model to classify the images.
+In this notebook, we're going to take the [dataset we prepared](https://jss367.github.io/kangaroos-and-wallabies-i-preparing-the-data.html) and build a model to classify the images.

 <b>Table of Contents</b>
 * TOC